manaramgadd/Cafeteria-Web-application/README.md

 # Cafeteria-Web-application
-Online cafeteria for employees and managers.
+Online cafeteria for employees and managers using asp.net core.